-If you ask 10 conversion experts the quickest and easiest way to improve conversions, you’ll likely get 10 different answers.
+If you ask 10 conversion experts the quickest and easiest way to improve your eCommerce conversion rate, you’ll likely get 10 different answers.

-Any number of things can be responsible for poor conversion.
+Any number of things can be responsible for a poor eCommerce conversion rate.

 Bad website design.
 Incorrectly targeted ads.
 No unique selling proposition.